Don't Mess With the Prez

 OUR POSTINGS PROBABLY LOOK BEST ON THE MOST CURRENT VERSIONS OF MAC OS AND THE SAFARI WEB BROWSER (although Google Chrome usually is decent also); OTHERWISE, BE FOREWARNED THE LAYOUT MAY SEEM MESSY AT TIMES.

-Finally, for the data-oriented among you, Google stats say over the past month the total unique hits at this site were 5,155—a huge drop-off from the marvelous 40-50K of some recent months; never overestimate yourself!
-(As always, we thank all of you for your ongoing support with our hopes you’ll continue to be regular readers.)
-Below is a snapshot of where those responses have come from within the previous week (with appreciation for the unspecified “Others” also visiting Two Guys’ site):
+Finally, for the data-oriented among you, Google stats say over the past month the total unique hits at this site were 11,849.
+(As always, we thank all of you for your ongoing support with hopes you’ll continue to be regular readers.)
+Below is a snapshot of where those responses have come from within the previous week (appreciation for the unspecified “Others” also visiting Two Guys’ site):